syntaqx/syntaqx.github.io/content/posts/2024-07-02-github-actions-secret-inputs.md

           echo "${{ github.event.inputs.key }}=${{ steps.secret.outputs.value }}"
 ```

-And, when viewing the logs, the value is masked, and never revealed!
+Which surprisingly worked!
+The value was masked and never exposed in the logs!

 ```sh
 SECRET_KEY=***